AdamAmusa/crytpo_workflow/README.md

 ![Capacitor Implementation](image-22.png)

 ### 6. Unique Project
-This app is unique as it represents my first time working with the Coingecko API and creating a cryptocurrency application.
+  - This app shouldn't resemble any project that I have made as this is the first time I have ever used the coingecko API as well as creating a crypto application.

 ### 7. Code Compilation
 ![Successful Compilation](image-13.png)